The second half of the healthcare summit just kicked off 20 minutes late.

 Individual market premiums doubled.

-Has stopped covering you can't cover this incremental approach.
+You can't do this incremental approach.

-Every time I hear about you know, we're sinking.
+Every time I hear about, you know, we're sinking.

 We're drowning in this country on health care.